sarvesh-tiku/sarvesh-tiku/README.md

 i enjoy working close to the system, whether that’s debugging bottlenecks, optimizing data flow, or designing components that can scale cleanly

-outside of that, i’m usually building systems-oriented projects or exploring low-level performance and distributed design
+outside of that, i’m usually building systems-oriented projects or exploring low-level performance and distributed design ps. my old github account got restricted so i just made a new one! which should explain the commit history!